Trump expected to veto defense bill, forcing Congress back to the Hill

 CLICK HERE TO GET THE FOX NEWS APP

 "The Democrat leader and I have agreed to unanimous request as follows: the Senate will meet for pro forma sessions only until Dec.
-29 when we will return to session," McConnell said, according to CSPAN producer Craig Caplan.
+29 when we will return to session," McConnell said, according to C-SPAN producer Craig Caplan.

 "In the event the president has vetoed the bill and the House has voted to override the veto (Dec.
 28), the Senate would have the opportunity to process the veto override at the time."